Small-Loan-Studio/TGO/docs/tgo-events.md

 - `event_name`: Name of the audio event to play
 - `fire_type`: "one shot" or "until exit" -- until_exit only works when used
   as part of a Switch's effect chain
-- `stop_fade_time`: Fade time when stopping (for "until exit" type)
+- `stop_fade_time`: Fade time when stopping (for "until exit" type, only valid when run from a Switch effect chain)
 - `interpolation_mode`: Interpolation mode for fade

 **Does not branch**

-**Object determination:** // TODO : discuss how actors are resolved and the interplay with what configuration is used.
-Basically summarize the docs on actor_id_override from the source
+**Object determination:** If `actor_id_override` is set, it will be used as the actor ID.
+If both the effect actor ID and the override ID are empty, the system examines the parent node and looks for an attached AudioNode.
+For effects run from an Interactable context, it checks the Interactable's parent; in all other cases it checks only the parent.
+If all this fails, the effect falls back to using the AudioManager's ID.

+When we fallback to AudioManager that will be fired as a one-shot event without the interpolation mode.

 ## Starting a Dialogue
 > `DialogueEffect`